3 Steps for Cleaning Your Washing Machine With Soda Crystals

 How do you clean a rubber door seal?

 To clean a rubber door seal, simply get a clean, damp cloth and wipe it along the inside and outside of the door seal.
-Follow this by running your monthly washing machine maintenance cycle.
+If it’s extra grubby, add a bit of washing-up liquid to your cloth.

 Do you need to clean a washing machine?